8tentaculos/rasti/README.md

 # <a href="http://rasti.js.org"><img src="docs/logo.svg" height="80" alt="Rasti" aria-label="rasti.js.org" /></a>

-Rasti is a minimalistic, ultra-lightweight JavaScript library designed for efficient user interface development.<br />
+Rasti is a minimalistic and ultra-lightweight JavaScript library for building user interfaces.
-Its goal is to help you create projects with a compact codebase, eliminating the need for boilerplate.<br />
+Its goal is to help you create complex dynamic applications with a compact codebase, utilizing web standards, without the need for a transpiler or boilerplate.
-While offering a low-level [Model](docs/api.md#module_Model) and [View](docs/api.md#module_View) with a Backbone.js-like API, Rasti also introduces a higher-level [Component](docs/api.md#module_Component) class that enables a more composable and declarative approach to building UI components.<br />
+It provides an expressive API to create reusable and composable UI components using a declarative approach.

-The project is [hosted on GitHub](https://github.com/8tentaculos/rasti), and it's available for use under the [MIT](LICENSE.md) software license.<br />
+The project is [hosted on GitHub](https://github.com/8tentaculos/rasti), and it's available for use under the [MIT](LICENSE.md) software license.
 You can report bugs and discuss features on the [GitHub issues page](https://github.com/8tentaculos/rasti/issues).

 [![Travis (.com)](https://img.shields.io/travis/com/8tentaculos/rasti?style=flat-square)](https://app.travis-ci.com/8tentaculos/rasti)